rivinduchamath/rivinduchamath/README.md

 - 📫 Contact Me : rivinduchamath1000@gmail.com

 My Objective is to work as a Good Developer applying my knowledge in the Developing, Designing, and Maintenance to cater to the specific needs of the people.
-I wish to work in a team of motivated individuals who wish to work towards the advancement of the company and its goals.
+I wish to work in a team of motivated individuals who wish to work towards the advancement of the goals.

 ## 🤝 Connect with me: